The JD Program requires the completion of 83 credits. Please review the Program Requirements for more details.

 Class Attendance and Residence Requirements

 Rules of the American Bar Association, the New York State Court of Appeals, other state high courts, and the Law School itself all require regular classroom attendance.
 Students are advised that excessive absenteeism can result without warning in: 1) grade lowering or 2) denial of permission to complete course work and/or sit for the exam, or receipt of a grade of WD (withdrawn) or FAB (failed for absence).
 Missing more than one-fifth of classes is presumptively excessive.
-Any student who finds herself at risk of missing more than one-fifth of classes for any course should immediately speak with the instructor and/or Assistant Dean for Student Affairs.
+Any student who finds herself at risk of missing more than one-fifth of classes for any course should immediately speak with the instructor and/or the Dean of Students.

 Faculty members may establish a higher standard of regular attendance than that described above, and may also take this higher standard of attendance, class participation, and the quality of class performance into account in determining the student’s grade as long as the faculty member has, during the first week of classes, announced an intention to do so or has included that intention in the syllabus or other class materials distributed in the first week of class.